neural networks Dr. Gary D. Boetticher Software Metrics

 NN Tutorial 3

-· Read documents in: WK11 Notes and Papers - Neural Networks.zip
+· Read documents in: WK12 Notes - Neural Networks.zip

 · Review Download, install, and try GDB_Net (A neural network software package).